Oredev 2012 - Day 2

 These positions have different strategies:

-- The leader defends - when Microsoft talks about their SharePoint Enterprise Services Database Storage Platform, they are defending their position, simply by saying “yeah, we’ve got that too…stay with us”.
+- The leader defends - when Microsoft talks about their SharePoint Enterprise Services Database Storage Platform, they defend their position by saying “yeah, we’ve got that too…stay with us”.

-- The rival attacks - when Apple is considered to be the cool, Google makes a point of Android being for the people who do not have to be cool.
+- The rival attacks - when Apple is considered to be the cool, Google makes a point of Android being for the people who don’t have to be cool.

 - The innovator disturbs - by coming up with new ways, new models, new markets.